ivvycode/apidocs/venues/venuedata/get-available-function-spaces.md

-# Get Function Space Availability
+# Get Available Function Spaces

 {% swagger baseUrl="[PlatformAddress]/api/1.0/" path="venue?action=getAvailableFunctionSpaces" method="post" summary="Get Venue Function Space Availability" %}
 {% swagger-description %}
-Returns the availability of function spaces in a specific venue.
+Returns the availability of function spaces in a specific venue based on some filtering criteria.
+This API is different to [Get Function Space Availability](get-function-space-availability.md) in that besides allowing extra filtering, it returns the availability of function spaces for a maximum date-time range of 24 hours only.
+Availability timeslots are not returned.

 {% endswagger-description %}

 {% swagger-parameter name="venueId" type="integer" in="path" %}